 ‘If there is no calf, let the bed and the coffin be brought.’
 (Ostracon Berlin 12630, verso 1)

 The coexistence of bn and mn in two patterns sharing the function of expressing sentential possession within the same phase of the language has been studied in Depuydt (2008).
 According to this study, the construction involving mn is an existential sentence while the one involving bn is not.
 Within Late Egyptian synchrony, this is certainly true.
 However, it does not imply that bn never had the function of a negative existential.
-It seems more relevant to say that the latter no longer an existential construction.
-In the diachronic perspective presented in , the change in the status of the older construction is only natural and easy to explain, as was already the case in the preceding transition from the reconstructed types B to C in Older Egyptian.
-One needs only to recognize that twice in the history of Ancient Egyptian, the negative existential (first ni, then nn) extended its use to negating locative predication, and thus to possessive predication follows a well-known locative strategy in this language.
+It seems more relevant to say that the latter was no longer an existential construction.
+In the diachronic perspective presented in here, the change in the status of the older construction is only natural and easy to explain, as was already the case in the preceding transition from the reconstructed types B to C in Older Egyptian.
+One needs only to recognize that twice in the history of Ancient Egyptian, the negative existential (first ni, then nn) extended its use to negating locative predication, and thus to possessive predication, which follows a well-known locative strategy in this language.

 Unlike the former fusion from ni wn to nn, the fusion from nn wn into mn has long been recognized as such in the Egyptological literature.
-The same form remains in use until Coptic, with some variations in form according to the dialect that are not relevant to the general evolution
+The same form remains in use as the negative existential until Coptic, with some variations in form according to the dialect that are not relevant to the general evolution:

 (48) Coptic (Egyptian [Afro-Asiatic], Egypt)